Ph.D. Candidate (ABD)

 sangheep at buffalo dot edu

-syntax, semantics, constraint-based grammar, construction grammar, underspecified semantics, semantic typology, discourse coherence, Korean, ellipsis, coordination, relative clauses
+syntax, semantics, semantic typology, discourse coherence, ellipsis, coordination, relative clauses

 My primary interests are in syntax and semantics.
 My research focuses on how sentence structure is related to sentence meaning, with specific interest in ellipsis, coordination and relativization.
-I am specializing in construction-based, non-derivational grammatical frameworks (e.g. Head-Driven Phrase Structure Grammar) and semantic models that employ underspecification techniques (Lexical Resource Semantics, Constraint Language for Lambda Structures).
+I am especially interested in construction-based grammar (e.g. Head-Driven Phrase Structure Grammar) and semantic underspecification frameworks (Lexical Resource Semantics, Constraint Language for Lambda Structures).
 I also engage in typological studies and use data collected from controlled elicitation methods.
 On a broader scale, my work aims to meld rigorous data-driven research with surface-oriented grammar framework.

 For my dissertation research, I investigate the way in which the various interpretations of Gapping sentences result from the interplay between the structure of discourse and the way underspecified meaning is resolved (Supported by College of Arts and Sciences at the University at Buffalo, Dissertation Completion Grant).
 My dissertation co-chairs are Dr. Rui Chaves and Dr. Jean-Pierre Koenig.

 I am also currently conducting typological research on the grammar and discourse of causal chains with other collaborators in the project Causality Across Languages (NSF grant #1535846).
 I am exploring how speakers of different languages categorize causal chains and how such categorization is reflected in the grammar.

 Recent & upcoming talks